-A well-made Margarita is a pure joy to drink.
-That synergistic combo of earthy tequila, tart lime and sweetener (usually orange liqueur or agave nectar) hits all the right notes.
-But when you crave a more sinful cocktail, the Devil’s Margarita is here for you.
+A well-made Margarita is pure joy.
+That synergistic combination of earthy tequila, tart lime and sweetener (usually orange liqueur or agave nectar) hits all the right notes.
+But when you crave a more impish cocktail, the Devil’s Margarita is here for you.
 And you don’t have to wait until Halloween to drink it.

-This tasty twist on the classic updates the traditional formula with a float of red wine—ideally a fruity medium-bodied wine such as cabernet franc—which adds a dash of depth and color to the mix.
+This tasty twist on the classic updates the traditional formula with a float of red wine—ideally a fruity medium-bodied wine such as cabernet franc—which adds a dash of depth and color.
 The Devil’s Margarita isn’t the only cocktail to request a red wine float.
-The New York Sour, which is a Whiskey Sour topped with red wine, dates back to the late 1800s and is another pleasant means of mixing spirits with wine.
+The New York Sour, which is a Whiskey Sour topped with red wine, dates to the late 1800s and is another pleasant means of mixing spirits with wine.
 So, this Margarita is in good company.

 Pro tip: Skip the salted rim.
 It’s a nice addition to most Margaritas, but in this case it clashes with the wine’s acidity.
 Plus, it looks too much like a halo for this devilish drink.